argoproj/argo-cd/docs/operator-manual/declarative-setup.md

 * SSO configuration details: [SSO](sso.md)
 * RBAC configuration details: [RBAC](rbac.md)

-## Manage Argo CD using Argo CD
+## Manage Argo CD Using Argo CD

 Argo CD is able to manage itself since all settings are represented by Kubernetes manifests.
-The suggested way is to create [Kustomize](https://github.com/kubernetes-sigs/kustomize) based application which uses base Argo CD manifests from https://github.com/argoproj/argo-cd and apply required changes on top.
+The suggested way is to create [Kustomize](https://github.com/kubernetes-sigs/kustomize) based application which uses base Argo CD manifests from [https://github.com/argoproj/argo-cd] and apply required changes on top.

 Example of `kustomization.yaml`: